 The Program Review Committee, the administration, or the faculty, in consultation with the Vice President of Academic Affairs and the Academic Senate, can request an analysis for the discontinuance of a program.
-This does not need to occur within the planning or program review period, which shall be every two years for vocational programs and every six years for academic programs.
+This does not need to occur within the planning or program review period, which shall be every two years for career and technical education programs and every six years for academic programs.